MyNameIsDiana/humpday/README.md

 TO DO:

 People
-User can add people to contact list; use local storage.
-User can edit names and phone numbers.
+Allow user to edit names and phone numbers.
-User can delete a person from contact list.
+Allow user to delete a person from contact list.

-Make new person form look nicer.
-Display list of contacts without the ID.

 Camels and Mikes